 Although general/dilution ventilation is often used when welding indoors or inside enclosed spaces, LEV is preferred for fume control since it attempts to capture fumes at the source.
 The effect on the plume's travel path is unpredictable when using only general/dilution ventilation.
-When using both general/dilution ventilation and local exhaust ventilation, be aware of the air currents that the general/dilution ventilation is creating as this may impact the effectiveness of the local exhaust ventilation.
-Also, please note that welding outdoors does not guarantee that welding fume and Cr(VI) exposure levels will be below occupational exposure limits.
-General/dilution ventilation and natural ventilation have limited effectiveness if it causes the plume's tendency to travel through the welder's breathing zone.
+When using both general/dilution ventilation and LEV, be aware of the air currents that the general/dilution ventilation is creating as they may affect LEV effectiveness.

+Also, note that welding outdoors does not guarantee that welding fume and Cr(VI) exposure levels will be below occupational exposure limits.
+General/dilution ventilation and natural ventilation have limited effectiveness if they cause the plume to travel through the welder's breathing zone.